March 18-May 22, 2021

 February 16–March 27, 2021

-Time, Erosion and the Flow of Water presents 25 years of Patty Stone’s creative work and celebrates her tenure teaching at Wheaton.
+Time and the River’s Edge presents 25 years of Patty Stone’s creative work and celebrates her tenure teaching at Wheaton.
 The exhibition will be displayed on campus as well as virtually and includes series and projects spanning the mid-1990s through 2020.
 Stone’s prints and paintings explore the tension between nature and the built environment through mapping, collage, and the fluidity and texture of her chosen mediums.
-In the Weil Gallery, alongside Stone’s work, we will be displaying a selection of artwork from the Friends of Art Alumni Collection held in the college’s Permanent Collection.

 2021 Wheaton Biennial_final_final_FINAL